ntamas/cl1/doc/cmdline/index.rst

 where ``options`` is a list of command-line options (see below) and ``input_file`` is the name of the input file to be processed.
 The order of the command line options is irrelevant.
-The output will simply show the predicted protein complexes, one per line.
-See `Input file formats`_ for the expected format of the input file.
+The output will simply show the predicted protein complexes, by default, one per line.
+See `Input file formats`_ for the expected format of the input file, and `Output file formats`_ for alternative output formats if the default one is not suitable for you.

 The following command line options are recognised: